Computer and Video Games: Website

 In early 2014, CVG, amongst other Future-operated websites, was earmarked for closure by management, but instead received staff cuts in July.

 Future announced the closure of the website in December 2014.
 The website closed on 26 February 2015, with all pages redirecting to Gamesradar+, another Future publication.

 YouTube channel

 Until the closure of CVG, their official YouTube channel provided a variety of video game related content, providing everything from walkthroughs of games to news regarding video game consoles and regarding gaming events.
 Their second longest running series, GTA V O'clock covered news and conspiracy theories regarding Rockstar Games' Grand Theft Auto V and Grand Theft Auto Online.
 It was one of the few publications invited to see and play Grand Theft Auto V before its release to the public on 17 September 2013 and re-release for PC on 14 April 2015.

 CVG Presents

-When the magazine did reappear it was in a new form, titled CVG Presents, on 16 April 2008 with a bi-monthly release schedule.
+When the magazine reappeared on 16 April 2008 it was in a new form, titled CVG Presents, with a bi-monthly release schedule.